Pets, Livestock, and HABs

 Resources are available to assist veterinarians to respond to incidents of suspected HAB-related illness in animals.
 The California Water Boards provide limited funding for confirmatory testing of HAB-related poisonings in canines, and can assist with HAB identification and early response in suspected exposure areas.
 State or local agencies can post advisory signs at hazardous waterbodies to prevent additional animal poisonings.

-CLINICAL SIGNS, DIAGNOSIS and TREATMENT: Rapid diagnosis, decontamination, and aggressive and rapid treatment is critical, particularly for significant hepatic symptoms.
+CLINICAL SIGNS, DIAGNOSIS and TREATMENT: Rapid diagnosis, decontamination, and aggressive and rapid treatment is critical, particularly for significant liver symptoms.
 See the 2017 Veterinarian Reference and Bates (2018) review on Cyanobacteria (blue-green algae) exposure in dogs.
 A case report of successful treatment of microcystin toxicity using oral cholestyramine is provided by Rankin et al. (2013).

 - live canine physical examination